rakreeritris/rakreeritris/README.md

 # 💫 About Me:
-Computer Science & Engineering student having a command over Machine Learning with excellent problem-solving skills and ability to perform well in a team.
-Proficient in C, PYTHON and SQL.
+Computer Science & Engineering student having a command over MERN stack with excellent problem-solving skills and ability to perform well in a team.
+Proficient in C, C++ ,REACTJS, NODEJS using JAVASCRIPT, MONGODB and SQL.
 Passionate about implementing and launching new projects.
-Ability to translate business requirements into technical solutions.<br>⭐ I’m currently working React js, Express js<br>🤓 Currently learning Full Stack Development<br>❄️ Currently studying Computer Science and Engineering from JSS Academy of Technical Education, Noida<br>🚀 Love to talking about Automation and Innovation!<br>💻 Participated in Open Source Programs like, GSoC 2021 and SWoC 2021.<br>♟️ Play chess in my free time
+Ability to translate business requirements into technical solutions.
+.<br>⭐ I’m currently working React js, Express js<br>🤓 Currently learning Full Stack Development<br>❄️ Currently studying Computer Science and Engineering from JSS Academy of Technical Education, Noida<br>🚀 Love to talking about Automation and Innovation!<br>💻 Participated in Open Source Programs like, GSoC 2021 and SWoC 2021.<br>♟️ Play chess in my free time

 ## 🌐 Socials: